USEPA/EPANET-legacy-user-interface/epanet2w/Readme.txt

 CONTENTS OF EPANET2W.ZIP
 =========================
-This archive contains the Delphi source code for the Windows graphical user interface, EPANET2W, that runs EPANET Version 2.0.
+This archive contains the Delphi source code for the Windows graphical user interface, EPANET2W, that runs EPANET Version 2.2.
 EPANET is a pipe network analysis program that allows a user to create or import a pipe network database, compute the hydraulic and water quality behavior of the network, and selectively view simulation results in a variety of different formats.

-The code has been compiled successfully with the Professional Version of Borland's Delphi 7.
-The executable produced from this code is named epanet2w.exe and works together with the following files that are all part of the EPANET 2 distribution package: epanet2.dll, epanet2.hlp, epanet2.cnt, and tutorial.hlp.
+The code has been compiled successfully with the Professional Version of Embarcadero's Delphi 10 or with the Delphi 10 Starter Version in combination with Steema's TeeChart components.
+The executable produced from this code is named epanet2w.exe and works together with the following files that are all part of the EPANET 2 distribution package: epanet2.dll, epanet2.chm, and tutorial.chm.

-The EPANET2W application is a fairly large one, consisting of 38 forms, 11 Pascal units, and 7 custom components.
+The EPANET2W application is a fairly large one, consisting of 38 forms, 11 Pascal units, and 5 custom components.

 ---------------------------------------------------------------------
 NOTE: Before loading the EPANET2W project into the Delphi IDE you